-Despite these losses, we continue fundraising for the Bidwell property and Southern Lake Huron Coastal Park project.
-We continue stewardship on the Deerfield Wind Energy Preserve in Huron County, and on our five TLC nature sanctuaries.
-We removed invasive Garlic Mustard in the Port Huron State Game Area.
+We continued stewardship on the Deerfield Wind Energy Preserve in Huron County, and on our five TLC nature sanctuaries.
 We are gradually improving the historic North Street property in partnership with the Clyde Historical Society.
 We continued our education and outreach efforts through Thumb natural areas presentations, distribution of the TLC brochure, Thumb Nature Guide, TLC land protection guide, our newsletter, and updates to the TLC web page.
-In July, we held our second annual TLC yard sale at the Yale Bologna Festival.